pushkarydv/pushkarydv/Readme.md

 ### Tic Tac Toe

-[Tic Tac Toe](https://tic-tac-toe-0.netlify.app/) is a website where you can play tic tac toe in a minimal way
+[Tic Tac Toe](https://tic-tac-toe-0.netlify.app/) is a website where you can play tic tac toe in a minimal way, build just to learn React

 <p align="right">
 ...working on few more 😉 </p>